zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 plot(collider)
 ```

 * ***Confounder:*** Variable influencing both our treatment/exposure/pet variable and our outcome.
-The confounder is thus a common cause and should be controlled for.
+The confounder is thus a common cause and should be conditioned on.
 It can be also called omitted variable bias.
 	- See also: *Berkson's paradox*, *collider*, *DAG*, *mediator*, *selection bias*

 <img src="https://zgtruchlewski.github.io/assets/img/sample/Confounder_bw.png" width="300" height="150" />